YiHsinLu/Odds_Ratio_Calculator/README.md

 # Odds Ratio Calculator
-There exists lots of online calculator for odds ratio and its confidence interval but we didn't know their formula and which testing they used.
-This repository includes a R shiny app and its source code, and we use fish test for confidence interval and p-value.
+There exist many online calculators for odds ratio and its confidence interval, but we didn't know their formulas and which tests they used.
+This repository includes an R Shiny app and its source code, and we utilize the Fisher test for confidence intervals and p-values.
 On the other hand, we also compute their power with odd ratio=2 and level $\alpha$ =0.05.

 ## [APP Link](https://ysluapps.shinyapps.io/Cal4OR/)